MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 The LLM literally pauses execution until the program's result is available, then continues to incorporate the result.
 Note that not all LLMs that support tool use also support program execution.
 Currently, program execution is supported by ChatGPT and Claude 3.7.

-Grok 3 currently (March 2025) does not support program execution, leading to a mess up in calculation:
+Although [xAI states](https://x.ai/blog/grok-3) that Grok 3 indeed supports program execution as a tool, Grok 3 currently (March 2025) seems to not apply any program execution for our example, leading to a mess up in calculation:

 <center>
     <img src="./img/Grok_Math_Miscalculation.png" style="width: 500px; height: auto;" />